 Metal Wire and Ribbon Alloys

 All metal heating elements have physical, thermal, electrical, and metallurgical properties.
-These material propeties are necessary considerations when choosing the best solution for an application.
+These material properties are necessary considerations when choosing the best solution for an application.
 Temperature dependent differences such as electrical resistance and thermal expansion will vary depending upon the material.
 Many heater design challenges arise as the properties of various heating element materials tend to change based on conditions.